limshoonkit/WFGY/Avatar/eval/README.md

 This hub does **not** claim:

 1. that all pressure surfaces are already complete
-2. that current eval pages already cover every future branch risk
+2. that current Eval pages already cover every future branch risk
-3. that passing one eval page means the whole system is universally solved
+3. that passing one Eval page means the whole system is universally solved
 4. that current multilingual status already equals final global support
 5. that current behavior checks already replace future replay and audit extensions
 6. that current baseline pass means no stronger verification is worth doing later

-This hub is a bounded eval center.
+This hub is a bounded Eval center.

 That is exactly what it should be.